Paul Griffiths (writer): Career

 In 1989, Griffiths published his first novel, Myself and Marco Polo: A Novel of Changes, which went on to win the 1990 Commonwealth Writers' Prize for the best first novel in the Europe and South Asia region.
 The novel is a fictional version of Marco Polo's memoirs which he dictated to Rustichello da Pisa, his fellow inmate in the Genoese prison where he had been incarcerated upon his return from China.
 (Rustichello is the "myself" of the title.)
 Two years later, he published his second novel, The Lay of Sir Tristram, a retelling of the Tristan and Iseult legend interjected with the narrator's own love story and his meditations on the legend's fluctuating influence and interpretation over time.
 Griffiths's third novel, let me tell you (2008), uses a constrained writing technique similar to those employed by the avant-garde Oulipo group.
 In let me tell you, Ophelia tells her story in a first-person narrative devised by Griffiths using only the 481-word vocabulary given to her in Shakespeare's Hamlet.
+Griffiths uses the same 481-word constraint in the 2023 sequel let me go on.

 Griffiths's first excursion as an opera librettist was The Jewel Box which used music from Mozart's unfinished operas Lo sposo deluso and L'oca del Cairo as well as several arias and ensembles that he had written for insertion into operas by other composers.
-The story-line is an imagined reconstruction of a pantomime in which Mozart and Aloysia Weber are said to have taken part in 1783.
+The storyline is an imagined reconstruction of a pantomime in which Mozart and Aloysia Weber are said to have taken part in 1783.
 The Jewel Box premiered in 1991 in Nottingham performed by Opera North and conducted by Elgar Howarth.
 It was subsequently performed in the United States by Skylight Opera Theatre (1993), Wolf Trap Opera (1994), Chicago Opera Theater (1996), and New Jersey State Opera (1996).
 It was revived by Bampton Classical Opera in 2006 for the 250th anniversary of Mozart's birth.
 His second work of this type, Aeneas in Hell, was set to songs and dance music from Purcell's theatre scores and was devised as a "prequel" to the composer's 1689 opera, Dido and Aeneas.
 It premiered in 1995 at the University of Maryland's Ulrich Recital Hall conducted by Kenneth Slowik.

 Griffiths's libretto for Tan Dun's Marco Polo was his first for an opera by a living composer.
-In the late 1980s Tan Dun has been commissioned by the Edinburgh International Festival to compose an original opera.
+In the late 1980s, Tan Dun was commissioned by the Edinburgh International Festival to compose an original opera.
 As he recounted in a 1997 interview: